 The Origin Scene refers to an event in your hero’s past, where a psychological wound was inflicted upon them.
 Over the years, skin might have grown over this wound, hiding it away from sight—quite often even from the hero themself—but that “shard of glass” is still wreaking havoc when the story starts.

-Why is this so important?
+Why is this character background so important?
 We may not know what it’s like to have magic or live in a galaxy far, far away, but we do know what it’s like to ache on the inside.
 To lose someone we care about.
 To be betrayed by someone we considered a friend.

 Tapping into that universal pain will establish an emotional connection between your characters and your readers, even though they’re worlds or centuries apart!
 It will help you incorporate your character’s backstory into your story in a way that feels authentic, rather than just summing up some dry details from their biography.